-New Mixed Use Building 1100-1108 N. Brand Blvd.
+New 85-Room, Six-Story Hotel 1100-1108 N. Brand Blvd.

 The following Mitigated Negative Declaration has been prepared in accordance with the California Environmental Quality Act of 1970 as amended, the State Guidelines, and the Environmental Guidelines and Procedures of the City of Glendale.
-Project Title/Common Name: New Mixed Use Building Project Location: 1100-1108 N Brand Boulevard, Glendale, CA 91206 Project Description: Construction of a new five-story mixed use project consisting of 18 residential dwelling units, 3,000 SF of restaurant space on the ground floor, and 81 parking spaces on a 15,500 SF corner lot, zoned C3.
-Per GMC 30.12.020, multiple residential dwelling units are permitted in the C3 zone in compliance with the R-1250 development standards.
-As proposed, the project requires approval of Standards Variances to allow for an increase in height, number of stories, density, floor area ratio, and lot coverage, and a reduction in setbacks and additional open space for the residential portion of the project.
-The project also requires Design Review Board approval. \boxtimes Project Type: Private Project Public Project Project Applicant: Aram Alajajian of Alajajian/Marcoosi Architects, Inc. 320 West Arden Avenue, Suite 120 Glendale, CA 91202 The Director of the Community Development Department, on June 3, Findings: 2015, after considering an Initial Study prepared by the Planning and Neighborhood Services Division, found that the above referenced project would not have a significant effect on the environment and instructed that a Mitigated Negative Declaration be prepared.
+Project Title/Common Name: New 85-Room, Six-Story Hotel Project Location: 1100-1108 N Brand Boulevard, Glendale, CA 91206 Project Description: To demolish the existing buildings and construct a new six-story hotel project consisting of 85 hotel rooms and 85 parking spaces on a 15,500 SF lot, zoned C3 (Height District III).
+The project requires Design Review Board approval.
+No variances are required.
+Project Type: Private Project Public Project Project Applicant: Aram Alajajian of Alajajian/Marcoosi Architects, Inc. 320 West Arden Avenue, Suite 120 Glendale, CA 91202 Findings: The Director of the Community Development Department, on April 7 , 2016 , after considering an Initial Study prepared by the Planning and Neighborhood Services Division, found that the above referenced project would not have a significant effect on the environment and instructed that a Mitigated Negative Declaration be prepared.
 Mitigation Measures: See attached Mitigation Monitoring and Reporting Program (MMRP).
 Attachments: Mitigation Monitoring and Reporting Program; Initial Study Checklist Contact Person: Vilia Zemaitaitis, Senior Planner City of Glendale Community Development Department 633 East Broadway, Room 103 Glendale, CA 91206-4386 Tel: (818) 937-8154; Fax: (818) 240-0392